Chart Color Schemes

 An assessment of population growth drivers in Newtown reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For projections, AreaSearch adopts ABS/Geoscience Australia data for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Moving forward, above median population growth is projected for statistical areas across the nation, with Newtown expected to grow by 292 persons to 2041, reflecting an increase of 18.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, based on 2021 data and released in 2023.
+These state projections lack age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future population projections indicate an above median growth for statistical areas across the nation.
+The Newtown (Ipswich - Qld) (SA2) is expected to grow by 290 persons to reach a total of around 1,874 by 2041, reflecting a 17.8% increase over the 17-year period.

 Frequently Asked Questions - Population